open-contracting-extensions/ocds_requirements_extension/README.md

 # Requirements

-The requirements extension is based on the EU's [Core Criterion and Core Evidence Vocabulary (CCCEV)](https://joinup.ec.europa.eu/node/153001) model for communicating criteria and responses.
+Adds fields to express the [Core Criterion and Core Evidence Vocabulary (CCCEV)](https://semiceu.github.io/CCCEV/).

-The extension is designed to allow procuring entities or buyers to express criteria, relating to either items being procured or bidders themselves, as structured data.

-Criteria can be responded to either by bidders, buyers or procuring entities, for example a buyer may respond with information about an item whilst a procuring entity may respond with information on whether a bidder is disbarred.
+CCCEV is designed to support the exchange of information between buyers or procuring entities that define criteria and tenderers that respond to these criteria by means of evidences.
+Criteria can relate to bids, tenderers, lots or items.

 If your data does not closely follow the [Core Criterion and Core Evidence Vocabulary (CCCEV)](https://semiceu.github.io/CCCEV/), consider the [Selection criteria](https://extensions.open-contracting.org/en/extensions/selectionCriteria/master/) extension.